 To kick off, here are our top tips for getting started:

-Five ways to encourage writing in primary school classrooms
+Five ways to encourage writing in your classroom

 - Celebrate National Writing Day in your school and start, or reinvigorate, the conversation about supporting children to write in their own time.

-- Provide pupils with a free writing notebook that is just for them and will not be marked – you could introduce Free Writing Friday in your school.
+- Create opportunities for free writing - provide pupils with a free writing notebook that is just for them and will not be marked – you could introduce Free Writing Friday in your school.
 Even better if teachers take part too!

-- Are you providing writing opportunities for every type of writer?
+- In our recent research, we found that children who don’t enjoy writing would be motivated to write if they were able to choose their own topics, select their writing style, respond to inspiring prompts and draw inspiration from memorable experiences they wanted to share.
+Are you providing writing opportunities for every type of writer?
 We'll take a look at what this means below, and resources to support this.

 Flipping the script: What type of writer are you?